HcwXd/SnakeGame/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/HuCW/pen/ZvVvjB.
+###Snake Game

+A classic snake game built with javascript.
+You can play it online on [codepen](https://codepen.io/HuCW/pen/ZvVvjB).
+Hope you enjoy it!